SeriousStoat/SeriousStoat/README.md

 ## About Me
 I have 13+ years experience programing industrial CNC machines.
 I have 15+ years hobby experience with linux and open source software.
-My favorite linux distribution is Debian,
-My favorite high-level language is Python,
-I prefer function over flash,
+I have a passion for problem solving and making things better.
-I am a life-long learner,
+I am a self-motivated, life-long, learner.
 I like alliteration.

-## Knowledge Ratings
+## My Knowledge Ratings
 10 = Mastery

 **Operating Systems**